UO-CIS-322/UOCIS322.github.io/web-doc-structure/html+css+js-the-parts-of-a-web-page.md

 ![](img/firefox-style-inspector.png)

-Debugging selectors is still challenging, because nothing can provide an explanation of the selector that _should_ match but _doesn't, _but learning to use the built-in debugging tools in your browser will make it much more efficient than blindly changing code in your html and css files to find a combination that works.
+Debugging selectors is still challenging, because nothing can provide an explanation of the selector that _should_ match but \_doesn't, \_but learning to use the built-in debugging tools in your browser will make it much more efficient than blindly changing code in your html and css files to find a combination that works.

-### CSS Styling
+### CSS Styling: Layout

 Page layout: The box model   \(include &lt;div class=...&gt;\)